Neutrino masses, anomalous magnetic moments and dark matter with vector-like fermions and an inert scalar doublet: Summary and conclusion

 For the {\em Scenario I,} the final state signature from the pair production of $\bar{\ES} \ES$ (see Fig. 2 in Table~\ref{table:collider_searches}, {\em Scenario I}) is analogous to the final state topology resulting from slepton pair production in the SUSY scenario.
 However, a direct quantitative comparison between the slepton production and the production of $\bar{\ES} \ES$ is challenging because sleptons in \cite{ATLAS:2019lng} undergo 2-body decays into the LSP ($\tilde{\chi}^0$) and charged leptons ($l$) whereas ${\ES}$ in our model decays via a 3-body process into DM (${\NS_1}$), leptons $l$ and neutrinos $\nu_l$.
 While both scenarios result in the same final state, {\em viz.,} dilepton + \text{MET}, the kinematics of the final-state leptons differ, making the upper bounds on slepton production cross-sections derived in \cite{ATLAS:2019lng} with specific kinematic cuts on the final-state leptons inapplicable to the pair-production cross-section $\sigma(\bar{\ES} \ES)$ in our model.
 Nevertheless, comparing $\sigma(\bar{\ES} \ES) \times \text{BR}({\ES} \to \text{DM}~ \nu_l~ l)^2$ with the upper limits on slepton production for mass splittings up to $5~\text{GeV}$ provides a qualitative bound, excluding $m_{\ES}$ up to $100~\text{GeV}$ in our model.

-\section{Summary and Conclusion}
+\section{Summary and conclusion}

-The observations of neutrino masses, discrepancies in anomalous magnetic moments of electron and muon as well as dark matter in the Universe compel us to look beyond the SM.
-The latest FNAL measurement of muon’s anomalous magnetic moment has significantly increased our confidence in the value of its discrepancy with the SM.
-The enhanced precision of $0.20$ ppm strengthens the evidence suggesting potential new physics beyond the SM.
-In this work, we explore the potential of vector-like fermions together with an inert scalar doublet in addressing these issues and find that there exists a region of parameter space that satisfies these concerns while also explaining the null observations of dark matter direct detection and lepton flavor violation.
+The BSM scenario in this work is motivated from the observations of neutrino masses, anomalous magnetic moments of electron and muon, and dark matter in the Universe.
+We explore the potential of vector-like fermions together with an inert scalar doublet in explaining these observations and find that there exists a region of parameter space that satisfies these concerns.
+We also explain the null observations of dark matter direct detection and lepton flavor violation.